weirdev/lagern/INPROGRESS.md

 For now this will remain the home of the project backlog.

 ===
-Test backing up to two destinations
-	1. Backup to one destination
-	2. Add more files
-	3. Backup to both destinations at once
-	4. Remove some files
-	5. Backup to one destination
-	6. Backup to both destinations
-Verify that when backing up to multiple destinations, source file data is only read/processed once Review console support for backup up to multiple destinations
+Review console support for backup up to multiple destinations
 ===
 More tests for reference counting, ensure blobs stay present while a reference to them exists across multiple backups, transfers, backup deletions, etc